 A quick Google search for “How to reduce time spent on month-end close” yields a whopping 204 million results.
 Houston, we clearly have a problem.

-This last post in our series on digitizing the enterprise cash cycle is dedicated to reconciliation.
-The way incoming payments are reconciled can drastically impact A/R staff and the business as a whole.
+The final part of our guide to digitizing the enterprise cash cycle is dedicated to reconciliation.
+How incoming payments are reconciled can drastically impact AR staff and the business as a whole.

 Consider the difference between manually keying in thousands of payments and automated workflows that take online payment information and tie it directly to the business’s enterprise resource planning (ERP) tool.